-With distinctive glass exteriors and open-plan designs, these family-business built kit homes are prefabricated to your exact specifications.
+With distinctive glass exteriors and open-plan designs, these homes are prefabricated to your exact specifications.
 All you need is the plot.

-It was the transmission of an episode of Channel Four's Grand Designs in 2004, featuring pensioners Greta and David Iredale, that turned the tide of Huf Haus' fortunes in Britain.
+It was the transmission of an episode of Channel Four's Grand Designs in 2004, featuring pensioners Greta and David Iredale, that turned the tide of Huf Haus's fortunes in Britain.

-"For the first two to three years we were just building a few houses a year here and there," says Afra Bindwald, Huf Haus' business development manager.
+"For the first two to three years we were just building a few houses a year here and there," says Afra Bindewald, Huf Haus' business development manager.

 "Our server crashed 10 minutes after the programme ended, and we had to move to larger offices to deal with the influx of enquiries.
 It was phenomenal."

-Huf have always been energy efficient, but the homes are now close to zero carbon, and over 200 of them have been built in the UK.
+Huf Haus has always been energy efficient, but the homes are now close to zero carbon, and over 200 of them have been built in the UK.

-But that doesn't mean that we can expect to see a Huf on every street corner.
+But that doesn't mean that we can expect to see a Huf Haus on every street corner.

-Bindwald says: "We only build 200 houses a year worldwide.
+Bindewald says: "We produce 150 houses a year worldwide, of which 30-40 will be allocated to the UK market.
 We could have expanded, but we decided not to.
 It's a niche market and we want it to stay like that."

-Huf is, essentially, a kit house.
-But each one is individually designed by the owner with a Huf architect, then the whole thing is prefabricated to the client's exact specifications in the state-of-the-art Huf factories near Bonn in Germany.
+Huf Haus is, essentially, a kit house.
+But each one is individually designed by the owner with a Huf Haus architect, then the whole thing is prefabricated to the client's exact specifications in the state-of-the-art Huf Haus factories near Cologne in Germany.

-The houses come in varying shapes and wildly differing sizes (usually from 2,500 sq ft to 6,000 sq ft), but the uniting factor is Huf's signature post and beam design, which means no load-bearing walls.
+The houses are custom-designed (a small Huf Haus is typically 1,800 sq ft, while a large one comes in at 12,000 sq ft), but the uniting factor is Huf Haus's signature post and beam design, which means no load-bearing walls.

 And the outside is important too.
-Huf pride themselves on adapting houses to the landscape in which they stand, bringing the outside in through the wall-to-ceiling glazing, balconies and roof terraces.
+Huf Haus prides itself on adapting houses to the landscape in which they stand, bringing the outside in through the wall-to-ceiling glazing, balconies and roof terraces.

-Huf have always been energy efficient and are striving to be close to zero carbon.
+Huf Haus has always been energy efficient and is striving to be close to zero carbon.

 With triple glazing that is more energy efficient than most walls, electricity generated through solar voltaic panels on the roof, and heat derived through ground or air source pumps, owners can wave goodbye to gas and electricity bills.

-Firstly, they're not for self-builders.
-Huf provides a turnkey solution.
+Firstly, Huf Haus is not for self-builders.
 It provides the architects, designers, planners, builders, even finance.

-All you have to do is find a plot, visit their Surrey show house, and choose what you want.
-But it's the actual build that makes Huf so tempting.
+All you have to do is find a plot, get in touch with Huf Haus, and choose what you want.

 "Before that, there's usually six months of design and waiting to get planning permission.
 And another six months for production and assembly on site, so it's around 12 months in total."

-"If you're looking at the high end it's about £200 per sq ft," says Bindwald.
-"In comparison, for a conventional build, you will usually pay £150 to £170, but that won't include the architect, planners, quantity surveyors, structural engineers and the basic fit out."
+"A Huf Haus starts at around £300 per sq ft," says Bindewald.
+"In comparison, for a conventional build, you will usually pay £200 per sq ft, but that won't include the architect, planners, quantity surveyors, structural engineers and the basic fit out."

-One huge advantage for those without limitless resources is that Huf can give you an exact costing at the start of the project, which - exchange rate notwithstanding - they can guarantee will not change.
+One huge advantage for those without limitless resources is that Huf Haus can give you an exact costing at the start of the project, which - exchange rate notwithstanding - it can guarantee will not change.

 The only danger seems to be when buyers visit the German factory to choose their interiors, and are tempted by luxury fittings that come as an extra over the standard package.

-Seasoned self-builders, they were thinking about replacing the timber home that they had designed and built themselves on their Walton on Thames site when a friend told them about Huf.
+Seasoned self-builders, they were thinking about replacing the timber home that they had designed and built themselves on their Walton on Thames site when a friend told them about Huf Haus.

 The couple then spent two days at the factory in Germany finalising details and choosing fittings.
 "It was the hardest couple of days' work in our lives." says Greta.